rollkit/docs/docs/tutorials/local-da-devnet.md

 ---
 sidebar_position: 3
-sidebar_label: GN World - Local DA Tutorial
+sidebar_label: Hello World - Local DA Tutorial
 description: Run your Rollkit rollup while connected to a local Celestia Data Availability network.
 ---

-# GN World
+# Hello World

 :::caution Note
 This tutorial has only been tested on an AMD machine running Ubuntu 22.10 x64.